MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

 manager: craigg
 ---

-# Tutorial: Connect and query a SQL Server instance by using SQL Server Management Studio
+# Tutorial: Connect to and query a SQL Server instance by using SQL Server Management Studio
 This tutorial teaches you how to use SQL Server Management Studio (SSMS) to connect to your SQL Server instance and run some basic Transact-SQL (T-SQL) commands.

 ## Prerequisites